Bacillus thuringiensis: Colony collapse disorder

 As of 2007, a new phenomenon called colony collapse disorder (CCD) began affecting bee hives all over North America.
 Initial speculation on possible causes included new parasites, pesticide use, and the use of Bt transgenic crops.
 The Mid-Atlantic Apiculture Research and Extension Consortium found no evidence that pollen from Bt crops is adversely affecting bees.
 According to the USDA, "Genetically modified (GM) crops, most commonly Bt corn, have been offered up as the cause of CCD.
 But there is no correlation between where GM crops are planted and the pattern of CCD incidents.
 Also, GM crops have been widely planted since the late 1990s, but CCD did not appear until 2006.
 In addition, CCD has been reported in countries that do not allow GM crops to be planted, such as Switzerland.
 German researchers have noted in one study a possible correlation between exposure to Bt pollen and compromised immunity to Nosema."
 The actual cause of CCD was unknown in 2007, and scientists believe it may have multiple exacerbating causes.

 Beta-exotoxins

 Some isolates of B. thuringiensis produce a class of insecticidal small molecules called beta-exotoxin, the common name for which is thuringiensin.
 A consensus document produced by the OECD says: "Beta-exotoxins are known to be toxic to humans and almost all other forms of life and its presence is prohibited in B. thuringiensis microbial products".
 Thuringiensins are nucleoside analogues.
 They inhibit RNA polymerase activity, a process common to all forms of life, in rats and bacteria alike.

 Other hosts

-Opportunistic pathogen of animals other than insects, causing necrosis, pulmonary infection, and/or food poisoning.
-How common this is, is unknown, because these are always taken to be B. cereus infections and are rarely tested for the Cry and Cyt proteins that are the only factor distinguishing B. thuringiensis from B. cereus.
+This bacterium is an opportunistic pathogen of animals other than insects, causing necrosis, pulmonary infection, and/or food poisoning.
+It is unknown how common this is, because these infections are always taken to be B. cereus infections and are rarely tested for the Cry and Cyt proteins that are the only factor distinguishing B. thuringiensis from B. cereus.